 "We are looking forward to working with our exhibitors and contractors to welcome visitors to the Show next year and bringing the world’s greatest gardening event back."

-What can I see there?
+What can I see at the Chelsea Garden Show 2021?

 In 2020, the RHS announced Chelsea Flower show would be divided up into sections including the Show Gardens, the Artisan Gardens which showcase modest-sized gardens using special materials and the Urban Gardens, a category which focuses on smaller spaces.